aheissenberger/foundation/README.md

 ## Usage

-Run `$ php artisan foundation:setup` to create a `/app/scss directory` with a basic configuration to start
+Run `$ php artisan foundation:setup` to create a `/app/scss directory` with a basic skeleton to start

 Run `$ php artisan asset:publish aheissenberger/foundation` to copy all needed Javascripts to `/public`

 Open directory `/app/scss` in terminal an run `$ composer watch .` This will create and update `/public/css/app.css`

+You can use `/app/scss/_settings.scss` to configure foundation and `/app/scss/_main.scss` for your app specific css.

 ### Optional:
 Run `$ php artisan foundation:demo` to create a demofile /foundation.html of all foundation features in /public